 - Defending others or property (within reason)

-- Being given consent
+- Being given consent (mutual combat)

 - Insanity

-A successful insanity defense involves showing that the defendant was either insane during the incident at hand or that s/he was insane during the criminal trial.
-And, if the court finds you to have been insane during either of these times, this does not mean a judge will dismiss your case.
+Even if the court finds you to have been insane during either of these times, this does not mean a judge will dismiss your case.
 Instead of being sentenced to jail, the court can send you to a mental hospital.
+The Simmrin Law Group can review the details of your case to help you decide on the best possible defense.

 Complete a Free Case Evaluation Form Now

-Our Los Angeles criminal defense lawyers have experience helping clients who the legal system has unfairly treated.
-Give us a call today, and let us review your case and help you get your life back.
-We can help you decide what to do next without any obligation to retain us.
+Reach out to us today, and let us review your case and help you get your life back.
+We can provide you with advice on what to do next without any obligation to retain us.
+Call now or fill out our contact form to schedule your free consultation.

 Call or text (310) 896-2723 or complete a Free Case Evaluation form